vrpatel01/chat_python/README.md

-# chat_python
+# PYTHON CHAT
+## SOCKET

-python chat server and client with socket
+run server with your ip and port run client and connect to server